 A Destiny Together

-- Christmas Message from the Moderator of the Uniting Church in Western Australia
+- Message from the President of the National Council of Churches

 Cardinal Jorge Mario Bergoglio, the archbishop of Buenos Aires, has been elected the new pope.